 Bran Castle (Castelul Bran)

 I think Bran Castle is the most popular Dracula castle in Romania.
-It is visited by tourists from all over the world, so you should come early in the morning to avoid standing in long queues in front of the castle.
+It is visited by tourists from all over the world.

 Poenari Castle (Cetatea Poenari)